aff3ct/aff3ct/doc/sphinx/source/simulation/overview/overview.rst

    :figwidth: 60 %
    :align: center

-   Noise-related parameters in the communication chain.
+   |SNR|-related parameters in the communication chain.

 Surviving the Help
 """"""""""""""""""